ferdly/punchclock/steamda.md

 Cooking with Gas for Curriculum/Course REST_POST
 Lots of good work Connecting to procHOOK_REST_Interface Documentation of Course Manage Fields on GDrive
+Can't seem to stop -- make hay while the bug has you caught